10 of the Best Beginner IT Certifications for Your Career

 At least 23 hours of project management education

 The 150-question exam covers project management basics and skills needed for an IT project management position.
 Candidates have three hours to complete the proctored test.
-The exam costs $225 for PMI members and $300 for non-members.
 Renewal requires 15 personal development units every three years.

-The CEH certification demonstrates you have the training necessary to search for and identify vulnerabilities in computer systems, a skill that is widely sought after in the industry.
-It is offered by EC-Council.
-This certification teaches students to think and work like a hacker, enabling them to better identify, evaluate and mitigate possible vulnerabilities.
+The CEH certification demonstrates you have the training necessary to search for and identify vulnerabilities in computer systems, an in-demand cybersecurity skill.
+EC-Council, a leading cybersecurity credentialing body, offers it.
+This certification teaches students to replicate potential security attacks, enabling them to better identify, evaluate and mitigate possible vulnerabilities.

 At least two years of experience in the information security domain